Home

 tl.store(O_ptr + x_offsets, -o, mask=x_mask)

-Each threadblock loads NB tokens, performs reduction over the D dimensions of the hidden states, and loads up tiles of $E$ and $C$, performs the dot product and accumulates the result.
-However, this is not efficient enough as we only parallelize of the token sequence length N, and would end up utilizing less than 60% of our Streaming Multiprocessors in most cases.
+Each threadblock loads NB tokens, performs reduction over the D dimensions of the hidden states, and loads up tiles of $E$ and $C$, performs the dot product and accumulates the result over each tile.
+However, this is not efficient enough as we only parallelize of the token sequence length N, and would end up utilizing less than 60% of our Streaming Multiprocessors as D gets larger.
+Since we only launch $N / N_B$ threadblocks, if we had N = 2048, D = 4096, $N_B$ = 64, and BLOCK_D = 256, on an A100 with 108 Streaming Multiprocessors, our kernel launches only 32 programs (cdiv(2048, 64)), utilizing less than 30% of the GPU.

-The official apple implementation however, parellizes over both tokens and hidden dimensions, using a 2d logical kernel grid.
+The official apple implementation however, parellizes over both tokens and hidden dimensions, using a 2D logical kernel grid, that saturates the GPUs Streaming Multiprocessors with enough work.

 def _indexed_neg_dot_forward_kernel(